Auenc/simple-rest/README.md

 ```

 ## Conclusion
 If you've followed the tutorial correctly (and I haven't messed any of the copy&pasting up) you should now have a working Job listing API using the service/repository pattern.
-If something is not working for you, please feel free to download the code base on this repository to compare ny differences/try it out.
+If something is not working for you, please feel free to download the code base on this repository to compare any differences/try it out.